adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Description

 The Activity Profile Resource is much like the State Resource, allowing for arbitrary key / document pairs to be saved which are related to an Activity.

 ###### Details

-The semantics of the call are driven by the profileId parameter.
+The semantics of the request are driven by the profileId parameter.
 If it is included, the GET method will act upon a single defined document identified by "profileId".
-Otherwise, GET will return the available ids.
+Otherwise, GET will return the available Ids.

 ###### Single Document (PUT | POST | GET | DELETE)
 Example resource endpoint: http://example.com/xAPI/activities/profile

 Stores, changes, fetches, or deletes the specified profile document in the context of the specified Activity.

 **Content (PUT | POST):** The document to be stored or updated.
 **Content (GET | DELETE):** None.